 All of this will help ensure you don't overdo it, which is especially helpful if you're trying to lose weight, or on a diet plan for marathon training and trying to reach a caloric intake goal.
 As you add food, you'll see your total calorie intake for the day displayed on your dashboard, so long as you've enabled the food tile.

 It's great motivation and more fun knowing you're not alone in trying to stay active, so it's no surprise Samsung has added a little friendly competition to its app.
-Fitbit, Jawbone and others have seen great success with the addition of communities and communal challenges, and Samsung Health lets you set targets with friends, check their statuses and compete.
+Fitbit and others have seen great success with the addition of communities and communal challenges, and Samsung Health lets you set targets with friends, check their statuses and compete.

 You'll see 'Together' along the top of the dashboard.
 Head into there and you'll immediately see a leaderboard graph showing how your average step count compares to people in your age group.
 Tap on 'My age group' and it will switch to show how you compare with your connected friends, and again to see how your fare against all other users.

-That's neat, but better is what's below: challenges.
+That's neat, but better is what's below: Challenges.
 Here you can set up individual step challenges against friends, choosing the target goal and who you want to take on.
 We wish you could compete on more things than just steps, but at least it's one way to encourage yourself to keep fit.

 It's already been mentioned that Samsung Health can connect to third-party apps, and that number has grown considerably since the app arrived.
-You can access 'Partner apps' by tapping the options button at the top right of the dashboard.
+You can access 'Partner apps' by tapping the 'More' button at the top right of the dashboard.
 That opens a menu where you can browse through the partner apps, and hitting the download button will take you to the Play Store.

 Afterwards, you can add the various apps to your dashboard (Health even gives you a little prompt).
 Not all partner apps can be added, but some, such as Hydro Coach, can be allocated a tile.
 Obviously you'll need to have an account and be logged into the apps for any data to show on the dashboard.